georchestra/georchestra/INSTALL.md

             wget https://raw.github.com/georchestra/georchestra/master/ogc-server-statistics/ogc_statistics_table.sql -O /tmp/ogc_statistics_table.sql
             psql ogcstatistics -f /tmp/ogc_statistics_table.sql

+ * ldapadmin

+            createdb ldapadmin

 * Set rights of the www-data user

-        echo 'GRANT ALL PRIVILEGES ON DATABASE geonetwork TO "www-data";' | sudo -u postgres psql -d geonetwork echo 'GRANT ALL PRIVILEGES ON SCHEMA public TO "www-data";' | sudo -u postgres psql -d geonetwork echo 'GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO "www-data";' | sudo -u postgres psql -d geonetwork echo 'GRANT ALL PRIVILEGES ON DATABASE downloadform TO "www-data";' | sudo -u postgres psql -d downloadform echo 'GRANT ALL PRIVILEGES ON SCHEMA public TO "www-data";' | sudo -u postgres psql -d downloadform echo 'GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO "www-data";' | sudo -u postgres psql -d downloadform echo 'GRANT ALL PRIVILEGES ON DATABASE ogcstatistics TO "www-data";' | sudo -u postgres psql -d ogcstatistics echo 'GRANT ALL PRIVILEGES ON SCHEMA public TO "www-data";' | sudo -u postgres psql -d ogcstatistics echo 'GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO "www-data";' | sudo -u postgres psql -d ogcstatistics echo 'GRANT ALL PRIVILEGES ON DATABASE ldapadmin TO "www-data";' | sudo -u postgres psql -d ldapadmin echo 'GRANT ALL PRIVILEGES ON SCHEMA public TO "www-data";' | sudo -u postgres psql -d ldapadmin echo 'GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO "www-data";' | sudo -u postgres psql -d ldapadmin exit
+        echo 'GRANT ALL PRIVILEGES ON DATABASE geonetwork TO "www-data";' | psql -d geonetwork echo 'GRANT ALL PRIVILEGES ON SCHEMA public TO "www-data";' | psql -d geonetwork echo 'GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO "www-data";' | psql -d geonetwork echo 'GRANT ALL PRIVILEGES ON DATABASE downloadform TO "www-data";' | psql -d downloadform echo 'GRANT ALL PRIVILEGES ON SCHEMA public TO "www-data";' | psql -d downloadform echo 'GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO "www-data";' | psql -d downloadform echo 'GRANT ALL PRIVILEGES ON DATABASE ogcstatistics TO "www-data";' | psql -d ogcstatistics echo 'GRANT ALL PRIVILEGES ON SCHEMA public TO "www-data";' | psql -d ogcstatistics echo 'GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO "www-data";' | psql -d ogcstatistics echo 'GRANT ALL PRIVILEGES ON DATABASE ldapadmin TO "www-data";' | psql -d ldapadmin echo 'GRANT ALL PRIVILEGES ON SCHEMA public TO "www-data";' | psql -d ldapadmin echo 'GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO "www-data";' | psql -d ldapadmin exit

 Apache